gboduljak/clrs-implementations/README.md

 Also, although the pseudocode in the book may not have the best variable naming, I have decided to respect it for the sake of consistency.

-Here is a summary of pseudocode implemented so far:
+Here is a table of contents of pseudocode implemented so far:

 - **Foundations (Chapters 2,3,4)** [🔗](https://github.com/gboduljak/clrs-implementations/tree/master/foundations)
   - InsertionSort